 Every time you visit the doctor, no matter the reason, there are certain things they always measure.
 A few that come to mind are weight, height, blood pressure, cholesterol, etc. This data is useful to your doctor because it is measurable, verifiable and contextual.
 Since it is measurable they are able to see changes over time and compare against the baseline for your age and gender; when its verifiable the records meticulously maintained over time and are reliable, historical data to bench mark against; and being contextual it allows you to see how imbalances in one area may explain red flags in another.
 With these stats, you are able to start getting a 360-degree view what is going on.
 Isn’t that every CCO’s dream?

-compliance data— in order to be useful —needs to be measurable, veriﬁable and contextual.
+data driven compliance— in order to be useful —needs to be measurable, veriﬁable and contextual.

 When you can measure and verify data, in context, you can accomplish a lot.
 First, you are able to quickly identify areas of concerns so you can focus your efforts where they’re actually needed.
 It also allows you to draw logical conclusions and make informed decisions based on the big picture.
 Since decisions are now being made from logic vs. guess work, you are confident in the accuracy and completeness of the data you’re basing your decision on.
 So, enough about the doctor, this is a compliance blog after all, but why should compliance be any different when it comes to collecting data?
 It shouldn’t be!

 Today, compliance officers are recording incidents from the hotline, web and in person reports, tracking investigations, managing policies and acknowledgements, administering and tracking training, conducting risk assessments and managing disclosures and surveys.
 Recording all of this is a must, but it still doesn’t give an accurate picture of compliance effectiveness.

 For starters, you need an eﬀective strategy that outlines what to measure, how to measure it and to facilitate improvements once you have the critical data in hand.